 Predictive medicine with the use of Artificial Intelligence goes further because it is able to recognise patterns within big data.
 By using the available data, AI is able to create new knowledge.

-Rest assured, dystopian scenarios, in which the doctor is a robot with a white coat, are not being painted.
-In this regard, the reflections of two doctors are interesting: dr. Aldo di Benedetto and dr. Giampaolo Collecchia.
+However, we aren’t talking about dystopian scenarios in which the doctor is a robot in a white coat.
 What we want to highlight is the support that AI can give to those who work in the medical field.

 The information obtained can have immediate application and improve the national health systems.
 Early diagnoses can avoid hospitalisation of patients and according to Elena Bonfiglioli, who leads the Health Industry business for Microsoft in Europe, the Middle East and Africa, by only integrating and analysing big data it is possible to save 30% on public spending.